RonenNess/sini/README.md

 # 1.1.0

-- Added tests.
+- Added some tests.
+- Fixed some comments.
-- Removed `CreateDefaults()` for ini config.
+- Removed `CreateDefaults()` from ini config.
 Just create an empty instance instead.
-- Fixed comments.
 - Renamed the config key for multiline to `MultilineContinuation` and turned it into a string to support multiple characters.

 # License